chrisdale44/spot-hub/README.md

 1. Check IndexedDB <br/>
    1.a.
 If found, check cache timestamp <br/>
    1.b.
-If data is fresh return data, otherwise continue
+If data is not stale return data, otherwise continue
 2. Call to Server Action (running on Netlify Edge Server)
 3. Check Redis cache <br/>
    3.a.
 If found, check cache timestamp <br/>
    3.b.
-If data is fresh return data, otherwise continue
+If data is not stale return data, otherwise continue
 4. HTTP fetch to Supabase <br/>
    4.a.
 Edge Server checks in-memory cache for previous matching request <br/>
    4.b.
 If found, check cache timestamp <br/>
    4.c.
-If data is fresh return data, otherwise continue <br/>
+If data is not stale return data, otherwise continue <br/>
 5. Request made to Supabase

 ## User Experience